mmoser18/ct_download/README.md

-# c't Downloader
+# Heise Downloader
-This is a utility to regularly download all issues of the [c't magazine](https://www.heise.de/ct) in PDF format.
+This is a utility to regularly download issues of the [c't magazine](https://www.heise.de/ct) or [Make magazine](https://www.heise.de/make) both from Publisher ["Heise"]([Make magazine](https://www.heise.de) in PDF format.

 It uses [Selenium](https://www.selenium.dev/) to start a Chrome-Browser instance, navigates to [https://www.heise.de/select/ct/archiv](https://www.heise.de/select/ct/archiv) and then selects all issues shown, verifies that each is already present in the target folder and - if missing - downloads it.

-Thus, running this more frequent than the four issues listed of that page are dropping off to the right (i.e. at least every 8 weeks) this will make sure that you have all issues of c't downloaded to your destination folder in PDF format for your reading pleasure.
+Thus, running this more frequent than the four issues listed of that page are dropping off to the right (i.e. at least every 8 weeks) this will make sure that you have all issues of c't or Make downloaded to your destination folder in PDF format for your reading pleasure.

-Copyright © 2024-2025 by Michael Moser / 17732576+mmoser18@users.noreply.github.com
+Copyright © 2024-2026 by Michael Moser / 17732576+mmoser18@users.noreply.github.com

 ## Setup:
 The basic command-line is